tangrams/tangram-vm/README.md

 ###vector-map vm setup

-These are the steps used to provision the VM.
+After cloning this repository and starting a terminal window inside the directory, the steps below will provision the VM.
 Eventually this will be automated with Puppet.

-    # clone the repository
-    git clone git@github.com:meetar/vector-map-vm.git
-    cd vector-map-vm

     # start the VM
     vagrant up